About the course

 The course is designed twofold: firstly, to enable students to have the skills and knowledge to coach at elite levels or within a community-based context.
 Secondly, for students to deliver performance-based elements of golf at an elite level.
 Students will have the opportunity to develop their coaching and performance-based skills working with the College's Elite Golf Squads and Golf Academy members.

 It is not a prerequisite to be an elite player to succeed in the course.
 However, students are expected to have a keen interest in the development of elite golf performance.

 Learning and assessment

-Students are expected to undertake extensive independent study and research to support lectures, seminars and assessments.
+Students are expected to undertake extensive independent study and research to support lectures, seminars, and assessments.
 Group work and group presentations form an important part of the course.
-Students will have access to specialist IT hardware and software, an online learning environment and reference facility.
+Students will have access to specialist IT hardware and software, an online learning environment, and a reference facility.

 Students will face a variety of assessments including essays, reports, multimedia presentations, mini-projects practical coaching sessions, coaching review, and reports, performance profile, oral defence, case studies, portfolios and posters.

 Students will have opportunities to build their experiences during project work and across all modules within the programme.
 Many assessments take a vocational approach and students have the opportunity to work with on-site PGA Professionals in order to build experience at an elite level.

 On successful completion of the course, students may apply for post-graduate studies (e.g. MA, MPhil, PhD) and can obtain advice and guidance from both Myerscough and University staff.